-Through our public awareness campaign to ensure residents are information of the multiple testing options offered throughout the County, we are able to identify positive cases and mitigate the spread of COVID-19.
+Through our public awareness campaign to ensure residents are information of the multiple testing options offered throughout the County, we can identify positive cases and mitigate the spread of COVID-19.
 Testing is currently being offered at no cost seven days a week from 9am to 5pm in or near qualified census tracts.